 Did you Know?
-List of Interesting Facts about Native Americans
+List of Interesting Facts about Indians

 Facts are statements which are held to be true and often contrasted with opinions and beliefs.
-Our unusual and interesting facts about Native Americans, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
-Interesting Facts about Native Americans are as follows:
+Our unusual and interesting facts about Indians, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
+Interesting Facts about Indians are as follows:

 Kansa Warrior with war paint

 Fact 7 - Peace pipes, aka calumet, were highly decorated ceremonial pipes consisting of a tube with a small bowl at one end and used for smoking tobacco.
 Peace pipes were used in various ceremonies including war councils.

 - Fact 8 - Papoose: A papoose (taken from the Algonquian papoos, meaning "child") is used to describe "a Native American Indian child" regardless of tribe.
 However, a papoose is the word also used for Cradle boards and other child carriers, which were made by the skilled weavers and basket makers

 - Fact 9 - Pow-Wows: The term 'Pow-Wows' derives from the Narragansett word “powwaw,” which means "spiritual leader".
 Pow-Wows relate to large gatherings of people for various important events such as celebrations and meetings

 - Fact 10 - Buffalo were extremely important to Indians for food, shelter and clothing.
 35 Million buffalo were killed from 1868 to 1881 which nearly led to their extinction